rickmugridge/thespian/FAQ.md

             .setup(fun => { const part = whole.part[0]; return fun(part.a, part.b)})
             .returns(() => 33);
 ```
-- The issue here is the `Thespian` works out at runtime what function/method is being called (here with `g`).
+- The issue here is the `Thespian` works out at runtime what function/method is being called (here with `fun`).
   It does not allow for a block being used, with `{}`, as that code could be arbitrarily complex.
   So the above needs to be changed to the following (or equivalent):